Mahadi-Hasan-Sopon/library-management/README.md

       the README.md file.
 - 2. Use Axios interceptors for handling network requests.
 - 3. Use Swiper JS for banner and slider.
-- 4. Use the React Hook Form for handling any form.
 - 5. Use ReactToPDF or any relevant package to make the PDF version of the "Read" page of a book.
 - \*/